-Compatible apps include Play Music, Play Movies & TV, YouTube, Netflix, and similar apps.
+Compatible apps include Play Music, Play Movies & TV, YouTube, Netflix, and so on.

-2. Ensure that the HDTV or monitor is set to the proper HDMI input.
+2. Tune the HDTV or monitor to the proper HDMI input.

 For example, if a Chromecast dongle is installed on HDMI Input 4, switch the TV to that input.
 The casting dongle must be awake and active.